Patient Recruitment Funding – If You Fund it, They Might Come

 Director of Research

 Though I discuss the advantages of dedicated recruitment teams in those recordings, I don’t address recruitment budgets.
-Some podcast listeners have asked about how recruitment (in general) and these teams (specifically) are funded.
+Some podcast listeners have asked about how patient recruitment funding (in general) and these teams’ budgets (specifically) work.

 First of all, it will come as little surprise that relatively few companies field a group whose sole specialization is recruitment.
 Many more, of course, allocate dollars to trial marketing.
 For Phase III trials, sponsors and CROs dedicated an average of 9% of their trial budgets to patient recruitment.
 On a per-patient basis, most of the companies we surveyed budgeted less than $400 per patient to recruitment.
 Every trial is different, and myriad factors will swing those figures in either direction.
 Two of the companies did not earmark any funding whatsoever, and another five reserved only 1% of their budgets for attracting patients.
 In the end, most companies used between 3% and 10% of their budgets for clinical trials patient recruitment.